 However, when you’re starting, working out your business’s value can be a little bit more of a mystery.

-Businesses that have been around a long time base their valuations around how many assets they own, the revenue they generate, and the earnings they receive.
+Businesses that have been around for a long time base their valuations on how many assets they own, the revenue they generate, and the earnings they receive.
 If you’re new to the world of business, you may not have all of this information available just yet.

 In this article, we’re going to look at how you can put together a company valuation for your startup, and why knowing this information may come in handy.